DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pDevice->CreateBLAS(ASDesc, &m_pCubeBLAS);
 ```

+Note that in this tutorial `GeometryName` member is not used anywhere else except in BLAS build, but in other cases,
+the geometry name may be used to change geometry data using BLAS update operation.
+Geometry name may also be used in a shader binding table as described below (see [Shader binding table](#creating-shader-binding-table)).

-The cube BLAS is now created, but contains no data: we now need to build it.
+The cube BLAS is now created, but contains no data: we need to initialize it.
 For that,
 we will need to create regular vertex and index buffers, with the only difference that
-we will need to use the `BIND_RAY_TRACING` flag to allow access to the buffers during the BLAS build.
+we will use the `BIND_RAY_TRACING` flag to allow access to the buffers during the BLAS build operation.
 All buffers which are used in BLAS or TLAS build commands must be created with `BIND_RAY_TRACING` flag.
 The GPU will need some scratch space to perform the build operation and keep temporary data.
 The scratch
 buffer must be given to `BuildBLAS` command.